trehn/termdown/README.md

       Q       Quit

 Options:
-  -a, --alt-format       Use colon-separated time format -b, --blink            Flash terminal at end of countdown -c, --critical N       Draw final N seconds in red (defaults to 3) -f, --font FONT        Choose from http://www.figlet.org/examples.html -q, --quit-after N     Quit N seconds after countdown (use with -b or -t) or
+  -a, --alt-format         Use colon-separated time format -b, --blink              Flash terminal at end of countdown -c, --critical N         Draw final N seconds in red (defaults to 3) -f, --font FONT          Choose from http://www.figlet.org/examples.html -p, --voice-prefix TEXT  Add TEXT to the beginning of --voice announciations
+                           (except per-second ones)
+  -q, --quit-after N       Quit N seconds after countdown (use with -b or -t)
-                         terminate stopwatch after N seconds -s, --no-seconds       Don't show seconds until last minute -t, --text TEXT        Text to display at end of countdown -T, --title TEXT       Text to display on top of countdown/stopwatch -W, --no-window-title  Don't update terminal title with remaining/elapsed time
+                           or terminate stopwatch after N seconds -s, --no-seconds         Don't show seconds until last minute -t, --text TEXT          Text to display at end of countdown -T, --title TEXT         Text to display on top of countdown/stopwatch -W, --no-window-title    Don't update terminal title with remaining/elapsed time
-  -v, --voice VOICE      Spoken countdown (starting at 10; requires `espeak`
+  -v, --voice VOICE        Spoken countdown (at fixed intervals with per-
+                           second announciations starting at --critical;
-                         on Linux or `say` on macOS; choose VOICE from `say -v '?'` or `espeak --voices`) -o, --outfile PATH     File to write current remaining/elapsed time to --no-figlet            Don't use ASCII art for display --no-text-magic        Don't try to replace non-ASCII characters (use with -t)
+                           requires `espeak` on Linux or `say` on macOS;
+                           choose VOICE from `say -v '?'` or `espeak --voices`)
+  -o, --outfile PATH       File to write current remaining/elapsed time to --no-figlet              Don't use ASCII art for display --no-text-magic          Don't try to replace non-ASCII characters (use with
+                           -t)
-  --version              Show version and exit
-  --help                 Show this message and exit
+  --version                Show version and exit --help                   Show this message and exit
 ```

 ```